Interstitial Lung Disease

 Injury or illness can cause inflammation in the lungs and airways.
 This stimulates a process to rebuild injured tissue.
 This process does not stop in people with ILD.
 Over time, the excess tissue that is built leads to fibrosis in the lungs.
 This makes it hard for oxygen to pass from the lung tissue to the blood vessels in the lungs.
 This decreases the amount of oxygen available to the body.

 This process may begin or go unchecked because of:

 - Lung diseases or infections

-- Long-term exposure to irritants such as dust, gasses, or fumes from industry or agriculture
+- Long-term exposure to irritants, such as cigarette smoke, dust, gasses, or fumes from industry or agriculture

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)

-- Medications that change or suppress the immune system
+- Medicines that change or suppress the immune system

 |Normal Gas Exchange in the Lungs|

 This problem is more common in older adults.
 Other things that may raise the risk are:

 - Having a lung disease that causes fibrosis, such as idiopathic pulmonary fibrosis